7 Signs You and Your Partner Could Benefit From Couples Counseling

 7. You’re Committed to Your Marriage

 Do the other 9 signs not apply to you and your partner?
-Being committed to your relationship is as good a sign as any that you can benefit from couples therapy.
+Being committed to your relationship is as good a sign as any that you can benefit from couples counseling.

 Your relationship doesn’t need to be in peril for you to talk to someone.
 Like a car, it’s helpful to do periodic maintenance so it runs better.
 Catching a problem early can mean avoiding a breakdown in the future.